DyfanJones/Blog/content/post/2019-09-13-athena-and-r-there-is-another-way.md

 ### System Variable Method:

 `RAthena` supports setting [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) into environment to avoid hard-coding.
-From what I have found out an easy way to set environment variables in R is to use:
+From what I have found out an easy way to set up environment variables in R is to use the `file.edit` function like so:
 ```r
 file.edit("~/.Renviron")
 ```
-And you can simply add in your variables to the file for example:
+And now you can simply add in your variables to the file for example:
 ```
 AWS_ACCESS_KEY_ID = <YOUR AWS KEY ID>
 ```